Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 We show how the payment scheme implemented by the weakest-type VCG mechanism lends a natural interpretation in terms of information rents for the agents.
 Indeed, vanilla VCG is equivalent to a pay-as-bid/first-price payment scheme with agent discounts equal to the welfare improvement they create for the system.
 Weakest-type VCG is equivalent to a pay-as-bid scheme with agent discounts equal to the welfare improvement they create for the system {\em over the welfare created by their weakest type}.
 That difference in welfare is precisely an agent's {\em information rent}: the less private information she holds to ``distinguish herself" from the weakest type, the smaller her discount.

 \paragraph{Measuring prediction quality and weakest type computation}

-In Section~\ref{sec:quality} we devise an appropriate error measure to quantify the quality of a prediction that is intimately connected to the weakest-type mechanism described above---it is precisely the delta in welfare created between an agent's true type and an agent's weakest type that is consistent with the information posited by the predictor (the key difference in the prediction setting is that the information that a prediction conveys about an agent need not be accurate).
-Remarkably, the ability of a prediction to boost revenue in our framework is largely unrelated to obvious measures of goodness.
+In Section~\ref{sec:quality} we devise an appropriate error measure to quantify the quality of a prediction that is intimately connected to the weakest-type mechanism described above---it is precisely the {\em predicted information rent}.
+We establish a number of properties of predictors under this error measure, illustrating that information rent---by reducing a prediction to a single number measuring the welfare of its weakest type---serves as a unifying way to analyze predictors, no matter how complex.
+One such property is that the ability of a prediction to boost revenue in our framework is not captured by some obvious measures of goodness.
 For example, one might expect that a good prediction should say something correct about an agent's true type---if it claims that an agent's type/valuation satisfies property $P$ we would expect that her true type ought to satisfy property $P$ for it to be a useful prediction.
 Rather counter-intuitively, even if the true type does not satisfy property $P$ our framework can gain meaningful revenue mileage from that prediction.
-Our error measure completely characterizes the set of predictions that extract a given payment.
+However, we do demand from our mechanisms the following economic desideratum: whenever a prediction does say something correct about agents' true types, the mechanism ought to be efficient.
+We term this constraint {\em welfare consistency}.
+Welfare consistency is the natural relaxation of efficiency for mechanisms with predictors.

 We also briefly discuss the computational complexity of finding weakest types (Section~\ref{sec:computation}).
 We show that weakest type computation can be formulated as a linear program with size equal to the size of the allocation space, which implies that weakest types can be found in time polynomial in the parameters defining the mechanism design environment.
 In environments where the size of the allocation space is prohibitively large ({\em e.g.,} in a combinatorial auction there are $(n+1)^m$ possible allocations of $n$ items to $m$ bidders and the seller), we show that the solution to the linear program can nonetheless be computed with polynomially many queries to an oracle for computing efficient allocations.